OBJECTIVES

 OUTLINE OF THE COURSES

-Throughout the year, students can participate to seminars organized by the university on topical research themes given by researchers from public and/or industrial laboratories.
+Throughout the year, students can participate in introductory seminars on current research topics given by researchers from public and/or industrial laboratories.

 TRAINING COURSE